 The Constitution was written to establish the American form of government with power divided among three branches and between federal and state governments, and outline the rights and freedoms granted and withheld from its citizens.
 It is the supreme law of the land by which

 justice is dealt.
 The Constitution was created on September 17, 1787.
 At that time, voting and participation in government was exclusive to white, property owning men.
 It was not until 1869 that the 14th Amendment extended such rights to black men, and 1920 that the 19th Amendment allowed women to vote.
 A living document, the Constitution has been amended 27 times to structure a more ethical and equitable society that reflects the ideals of the American people.

 Why study the Constitution?

 It is the civic duty of Americans to understand the precepts of their government.
 The Constitution empowers citizens with knowledge of their rights, and holds accountable the actions of their leaders.
-It is especially important for high school students to read the\ Constitution as they prepare to come of voting age, at which point they will be given an active role in shaping the future of their country.
+It is especially important for students to read the Constitution as they come of voting age, at which point they will be given an active role in shaping the future of their country.

 What is the Constitutional Scholars Program?

 The Constitutional Scholars Program is a two-part program in which South Carolina students complete an exam and a project to demonstrate their understanding of the Constitution, and explore its South Carolina roots utilizing the SCHS Archives.